otammato/intrasonics_transmogrifier_assignment/README.md

 - To keep things work smoothly, I am giving resources maximum rights.
 In an actual production environment, I would apply the principle of least privilege.
 - To keep things simple, I am creating EC2 instances in the default VPC.
 In an actual production environment, I would create the separate VPC, subnets, route tables, IGW, NACLs and would apply additional level of the network and systems hardening.
 - All the necessary functionality can be easily accomplished by utilizing a dedicated monitoring tool such as AWS CloudWatch.
 I am using scripting for demonstration purposes only.
 - Since there were no specific requirements for the ETL process or a representation layer, the process is only designed up to the point of loading the files onto the master server.
-Instead, the data could be loaded into a Data Warehouse or a database and then connected to a representation layer, allowing for the creation of dashboards using tools such as MS Power BI, Tableau, or AWS Quicksight.
+Instead, the data could be loaded into a Data Warehouse or a database and then connected to a representation layer, allowing for the creation of dashboards using tools such as MS Power BI, Tableau, or AWS Quicksight or some specific monitoring tools.

 ---